 I valiantly tried to book myself through various websites but was let down until Tours4Fun popped up with some interesting options.
 Lucky me was able to get a seat on a 3-day tour with Rabbies.
 Brilliant and most recommended.

 BnB dreams dashed, I ended up staying in properties of AccorHotels – Mercure and Ibis.
 Low on the cute and quaint quotient, I loved them simply for the beds!
 After a long day of walking-eating-exploring, the feeling of being able to sink into a luscious bed is #bliss.

 So there!
-Bookings safely deposited in my inbox and packing underway – I was flying from India to Heathrow, would head to Bristol for a short stay with Didi, head to Edinburgh, return to Bristol and then India – I buckled down for some serious internet surfing.
+Bookings safely deposited in my inbox and packing underway – I was flying from India to Heathrow, would head to Bristol for a short stay at the sister’s, head to Edinburgh, return to Bristol and then India – I buckled down for some serious internet surfing.
 After all, this is the treasure trove where you can find answers for anything and everything under the sun and the moon, right!
 Well, almost.
 I got down making a list of places to see, things to experience and food I absolutely must eat.

 The perks of travelling alone, however, are that you can make several lists and when the mood insists, just toss them in the nearest bin.
 Between visiting J K Rowling’s ‘workspace’ to sharing drinks with strangers while listening to live Scottish music or clambering up hills in the Highlands with fever and a twisted ankle, none of what I did while in Edinburgh, Glasgow and Isle of Skye had been on my list.
 But it turned out to be a gala trip nevertheless.